jeffpamer/mixinsPost/post.md

 };
 ```

-So what is happening here?
+Let's take a look at what's happening here.
 We have a function that takes a view as its first
 parameter and any number of things after it.
 The first line of the function
-grabs the [tail](http://underscorejs.org/#rest) of the arguments array which we
+grabs the [tail](http://underscorejs.org/#rest) of the arguments array, which we
 then iterate over.
 For each of these mixins we execute it (if it is a function)
 or simply save its value.
-Finally we extend our view with the restult of the
+Finally, we extend our view with the restult of the
 mixin.
-So how would we use this method?
+So, how would we use this method?

 ```javascript
 var alertsOne = {